 Consider a scenario where this login will be required for all the endpoints we have to test.
 It makes sense for this call to be stored in the Vault.

-Now you can choose to insert or invoke this snippet in future tests that require a Basic Authentication header.
+Now you can choose to Call Snippet or Paste Snippet in future tests that require the Login.